Scotty James: Personal life

+James is a passionate Essendon Football Club supporter.

+James converted to Judaism sometime before his marriage to Chloe, and confirmed it in an interview on the radio podcast "the Red Flags Pod".
+"We're Jews" said one of the interviewers "so am I, I actually am, I converted," he later said "it was important to Chloe and the family and I value that" as part of his reason behind his conversion.

+In October of 2024 Scotty and Chole welcomed their first child.

 Awards

 In 2018, James became the first snowboarder to win the VIS Award of Excellence.
 The Victorian Institute of Sport's Award of Excellence honours the athlete who has achieved outstanding sporting results at major events during the year while contributing to the promotion and development of their sport and/or made a significant contribution to society beyond pure sporting performance.
 James earned the award for being an active role model and mentor within his sport, as well as a great ambassador for winter sports and the sporting community.
 He played an active leadership role within the newly structured National Park & Pipe Program, which targeted young athletes with the potential to be medal contenders at the Beijing 2022 Olympic Winter Games.
 James worked closely with the Olympic Winter Institute of Australia and Mt Buller to secure the best possible national training facility for Halfpipe in Victoria, Australia, and he spent considerable time and effort to assist with the project.